Retrieving data with Perl DBI DBD::ODBC

 3. DBD::ODBC

-We used DBD::ODBC 1.11.
-You can use similar methods as above to determine if DBD::ODBC is installed and to see what version you have:
+We used DBD::ODBC 1.11 and DBD::ODBC 1.17.
+You can use similar methods to the ones shown above to check whether DBD::ODBC is installed and to see what version you have.

-To check you have the DBD::ODBC module installed:
+To check that you have the DBD::ODBC module installed:

 perl -e 'use DBD::ODBC;'

-If you have not got DBD::ODBC installed you should see Enabling ODBC support in Perl with Perl DBI and DBD::ODBC for instructions.
+If you have not got DBD::ODBC installed, refer to Enabling ODBC support in Perl with Perl DBI and DBD::ODBC for installation instructions.

 To show the DBD::ODBC version: